hosseinoliabak/cisco/Switching/09_3_fhrp.md

   * Listens to the virtual MAC and IP address
 * Backup router
   * Equivalent to the HSRP Standby router
-* In VRRP -unlike the HSRP - the virtal IP address can be the same as an interface IP
+* In VRRP -unlike the HSRP - the virtual IP address can be the same as an interface IP
   * Allows new VRRP implementation without changing default gateways of the computers
   * The switch whose interface IP matches the virtual IP will always be the master unless is down
 * VRRP group number: [1-255] (in HSRP: [0-255] in HSRP, 0 is the default group number)